990aa/SCT_ML_3/MODEL_CARD.md

 ### Known Limitations

 1. **Dataset Size**
-   - Trained on only 2,000 images (subset of full dataset)
+   - Trained on ~10,000 images (combined from two sources)
    - May not generalize to all breeds or poses
    - Limited representation of edge cases